odoo/odoo/doc/reference/orm.rst

 Set operations
 --------------

-Recordsets are immutable, but sets of the same model can be conbined using various set operations, returning new recorsets.
+Recordsets are immutable, but sets of the same model can be combined using various set operations, returning new recordsets.
 Set operations do *not* preserve order.

 .. addition preserves order but can introduce duplicates